nodejitsu/nexpect/README.md

 Top-level entry point for `nexpect` that liberally parses the arguments and then returns a new chain with the specified `command`, `params`, and `options`.

-### function expect (str)
+### function expect (expectation)

-* str {string} Output to assert on the target stream
+* expectation {string|RegExp} Output to assert on the target stream

-Expect that the next line of output contains `str` as a sub-string, fails if it does not.
+Expect that the next line of output matches the expectation.
+Throw an error if it does not.

+The expectation can be a string (the line should contain the expected value as a substring) or a RegExp (the line should match the expression).

-### function wait (str)
+### function wait (expectation)

-* str {string} Output to assert on the target stream
+* expectation {string|RegExp} Output to assert on the target stream

-Wait for a line of output that contains `str` as a sub-string, discarding lines that do not match, fails if `str` is not found.
+Wait for a line of output that matches the expectation, discarding lines that do not match.

+Throw an error if no such line was found.

+The expectation can be a string (the line should contain the expected value as a substring) or a RegExp (the line should match the expression).

 ### function sendline (line)